-is applied when regulating the utilities sectors, that is, in markets with natural monopolies.
-The energy sector and telecommunications are examples of such markets.
+is applied in the utilities sectors, that is, in markets with natural monopolies.
+Examples of such markets are energy and ICT sectors.
 Privatization led to a situation where the dominant operator "inherited" a systemic monopoly, and thus significant market power [26].
-Competing through the creation of a parallel grid, e.g. for energy, is unprofitable, and therefore, to liberalise the market and create the possibility of competition, ex ante nondiscrimination requirements were imposed on dominating companies to, for example, allow access to the grid [27].
-The introduction of ex ante controls in digital markets, where networks are the result of investment and competition, and progress relies on algorithms and economies of scale, is a Copernican revolution to established principles to competition law [28].
+Creation of a parallel grid is economically unreasonable.
+Therefore, in order to liberalise the market and create competition, ex ante non discrimination requirements were imposed on dominating companies, for instance to allow access to the grid [27].
+The introduction of ex ante control in digital markets, where networks are the result of investment and competition, and progress relies on algorithms and economies of scale, is a Copernican revolution with respect to established principles to competition law [28].

-Competition law is based on an ex post control system and prohibits, amongst others, the abuse of a dominant market position.
-In the law of the European Union, one can find a relevant regulation in Art.
-102 of the Treaty on the Functioning of the European Union (TFEU) and in individual national acts.
+Apart from regulated markets, competition law is based on an ex post control system and prohibits, amongst others, the abuse of a dominant market position.
+Under Art.
+102 of the Treaty on the Functioning of the European Union (TFEU) and in relevant national acts.
 When a company abuses its dominant position, for instance by applying discriminatory practices against its trading partners (Art.
-102(C)), the European Commission or a relevant national authority on competition has the right to initiate proceedings and punish the company in question, as it did take place in recent cases before the Court of Justice of the European Union as well as national courts [29].
+102(C)), the European Commission or a national competition authority has the right to initiate proceedings and, in case if it finds an infringement, punish the company in question.